jsalt2020-asrdiar/jsalt2020_simulate/README.md

 ./scripts/run.sh
 ```

-A fully automated script may hopefully arrive at some point later:-)
+A fully automated script may hopefully arrive at some point later.